tinkerbell/tinkerbell.org/content/examples/hello-world/_index.md

 ## Hardware Data

 This example is intended to be environment agnostic, and assumes that you have a Worker machine as the intended target.
-The workflow in this example is simple enough that you can use the [Minimal Hardware Data example](/hardware-data/#the-minimal-hardware-data) with just your targeted Worker's MAC Address and/or IP Address substituted in.
+The workflow in this example is simple enough that you can use the [Minimal Hardware Data example](/hardware-data/#the-minimal-hardware-data) with your targeted Worker's MAC Address and/or IP Address substituted in.

 ## The `hello-world` Action Image